DavidRambo/dnr-hugo/content/post/butler_between_abstract_concrete_universal.md

 of the epistemic violence itself" (36).

 Indeed, in describing Spivak's position, Butler refers to her refusal of "the ruse of the transparency that is the instrument of colonial 'reason'" (36).
-In its place, "Spivak offers cultural transplation as both a theory and practice of political responsibility."
+In its place, "Spivak offers cultural translation as both a theory and practice of political responsibility."

 Here's Butler's take on how "universality has been used to extend certain colonialist and racist understandings of civilized 'man'," etc. (39):